Cartoons Underground is back, and will be happening on 27th October (Saturday)!

 Synopsis: A timid character with a wine glass for a head grows larger than his numbered peers while participating in a prosaic cycle of pouring.

 Biography: Youngest of five.
 Japanophile.
 Born in Puerto Rico.
 Son of a fur trapper.
 He animated first drawings under the influence of LSD.
 His first job was drawing Beavis and Butthead.
 Made his fortune animating anti-depression commercials for Pfizer.
 His three year old daughter speaks more Japanese than he does.
 Worst Catholic ever.

 Synopsis: A mousetrap snaps shut.
 A group of men discuss how to kill the mouse in the box.
 One after the other try to trump each other’s sadistic fantasies.

 Biography: Shadi finished with a master’s degree in animation at the University of Tehran and worked as an animator filmmaker for several years before and after arriving to Germany to attend Filmakademie Baden-Württemberg.
 Her film “Fuse” is running for competition currently main animation festivals like Annecy Animafest Zagreb and ITFS Stuttgart during her work at Studio SOI for “The amazing world of Gumball”.

 A Word Please, features powerful commentaries about human society and its condition.
 Catch ‘The Blue Hands’, a beautifully illustrated animation by Alexandra Anokhina and Mikhail Shepilov’s, and ‘Enough’ by Anna Mantzari that explores the critical moments when one loses self control.

-Direct by Paul Wenninger & Susan Young
+Directed by Paul Wenninger & Susan Young

 Synopsis: A ride around Vienna’s Ringstrasse and from there into the city, death is always there, in front of us.
 The film follows the cycle of life, the rhythm of the city.